Delta SkyMiles® Reserve American Express Card Review

 The first benefit to catch your eye will likely be the welcome bonus.
-First-time cardholders can earn 50,000 bonus miles and 10,000 Medallion® Qualification Miles (MQMs) after spending $3,000 within the first three months of opening an account.
+First-time cardholders can earn a limited time offer welcome bonus of 100,000 bonus miles once spending $5,000 in purchases on the card in the first three months. (offer ends 8/3/2022).
 And, every time you use the card to make a Delta purchase, you’ll earn 3X miles per dollar spent.
-For all other purchases, you’ll earn 1X mile per dollar.
+For all other eligible purchases, you’ll earn 1X mile per dollar.

 DELTA SKYMILES® RESERVE AMEX CARD COMPANION CERTIFICATE

 Primary cardholders receive a companion certificate each year upon renewal of the card.
 You can redeem the certificate when purchasing a round-trip Delta flight (Main Cabin, First Class or Delta Comfort+®) for a travel companion.

 The offer is subject to government fees and taxes up to $75 (for flights itineraries with up to four flight segments).
 Still, not a bad deal…